adrianreal/PopSpot-A-Demand-Prediction-System-for-Vehicles-on-demand/README.md

 - Period of day (0-95).
 This is converted from the timestamp feature.
 This feature is included to take into consideration the demand variation across the day.
 E.g. the demand during the morning peak hours at a residential area may be higher than that during the non-peak hours.

 For example, here is a plot of the aggregated demand of a geohash6 point over a period of 7 days, which are denoted by 1-7.
-Note again that due to the anonymity of the records, 1 does not refer to Monday/Sunday, nor does 7 refers to Saturday/Sunday, etc. 1-7 exists simply to differentiate the different days of the week.
+Note again that due to the anonymity of the records, 1 does not refer to Monday/Sunday, nor does 7 refers to Saturday/Sunday, etc. 1-7 exist simply to differentiate the different days of the week.

 <p align="center">
 <img src="periodicity.png"  width="500" height="360">